Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 If you have a combustible fence around your home that might connect to your home, open the gates to prevent the transmission of fire from the fence to your home.

-If time permits, move anything and everything combustible within 30-feet of your home.
+If time permits, move anything and everything combustible within 30 feet of your home.
 This includes kid’s toys, firewood, vehicles, and anything else that could blaze up and transmit fire to your house.

 Trapped in a Vehicle

-Okay, you’re stuck in your vehicle—no structure in sight.
+Okay, you’re stuck in your vehicle — no structure in sight.

 If the vehicle is operational, you want to drive somewhere clear of as much vegetation as possible.

 A Walmart parking lot would be perfect, but that might not be an option.
 A dirt field is great and more achievable.

-Leave the car on, but shut off all fans and air conditions.
+Leave the car on, but shut off all fans and air conditioning.
 Close all windows and doors.
+Lay on the floor and wait until the firefront passes.

 If you are in a nonnegative area, you are relatively safe from the fire, but you still want to avoid the heat and smoke that comes with it.